microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Terminate" class="anchor"></a>:leftwards_arrow_with_hook: Terminate Request

-The 'terminate' request is sent from the client to the debug adapter in order to shut down the debuggee gracefully.
-Clients should only call this request if the capability 'supportsTerminateRequest' is true.
+The `terminate` request is sent from the client to the debug adapter in order to shut down the debuggee gracefully.
+Clients should only call this request if the capability `supportsTerminateRequest` is true.

-Typically a debug adapter implements 'terminate' by sending a software signal which the debuggee intercepts in order to clean things up properly before terminating itself.
+Typically a debug adapter implements `terminate` by sending a software signal which the debuggee intercepts in order to clean things up properly before terminating itself.

-Please note that this request does not directly affect the state of the debug session: if the debuggee decides to veto the graceful shutdown for any reason by not terminating itself, then the debug session will just continue.
+Please note that this request does not directly affect the state of the debug session: if the debuggee decides to veto the graceful shutdown for any reason by not terminating itself, then the debug session just continues.

-Clients can surface the 'terminate' request as an explicit command or they can integrate it into a two stage Stop command that first sends 'terminate' to request a graceful shutdown, and if that fails uses 'disconnect' for a forceful shutdown.
+Clients can surface the `terminate` request as an explicit command or they can integrate it into a two stage Stop command that first sends `terminate` to request a graceful shutdown, and if that fails uses `disconnect` for a forceful shutdown.

 ```typescript
 interface TerminateRequest extends Request {